awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`KmsMasterKeyId`**
 Optional
-The ID of an AWS managed customer master key \(CMK\) for Amazon SQS or a custom CMK\.
+The ID of an AWS managed key for Amazon SQS or a custom KMS key\.
 **Type:** String

 **`QueueName`**